What is Freedom Aquatics?

 Disqualification – This can happen for a variety of reasons including starting early (false start), performing an illegal stroke or turn, etc. The reason for the DQ is usually listed on the results sheet.

-Why is there an entry deadline for swim meets and why do I have to pay the fees if my swimmer can’t attend if they were entered?
+Why is there an entry deadline for swim meets and why do I have to pay the fees if my swimmer cannot attend after they were entered?

-What is the Bolles Training Trip?
+What are the Spring/Summer Training Trips?
 And who is eligible to attend?

 All Freedom Aquatics competitive Swim Team members whose accounts are active and in good standing may attend this trip.
 There are no cut or time standards required for eligibility.